jefbuilder/minecraft-iron-man-forge/README.md

 # iron-man controls standard
-# a to shoot arrow
+# a to shoot a arrow
 # you need redstone and starktech for making these armor